msackton/taelgarverse1720/docs/people/sembarans/jon.md

 </div>

-A deputy of Ysabel and gateguard; just 19, but strong and quick with a spear.
+A deputy of Ysabel and gateguard; strong and quick with a spear.